sanity-labs/oclif-plugin-skills-flag/README.md

 Run `npm run build` to create the publishable files in `dist/`.
 Use `npm run lint:fix` to apply Biome formatting and safe lint fixes.

+## Releasing

+Publishing to npm runs from `.github/workflows/release.yml`, triggered by a published GitHub release.
+Merging to `main` does not publish.

+1. Bump the version with `npm version <patch|minor|major> --no-git-tag-version` and commit it.
+2. Merge that commit to `main`.
+3. Create the release from `main`: `gh release create v<version> --target main --generate-notes`.

+The workflow refuses to publish unless the tag equals `v` plus the `package.json` version and the tagged commit is an ancestor of `main`.
+Tag after merging, not before: a squash or rebase merge rewrites the commit, and a tag on the pre-merge SHA fails the ancestry check.

+The job authenticates through npm trusted publishing (OIDC) rather than a token, so renaming the workflow file or the `npm-publish` environment requires updating the trusted publisher settings on npmjs.com.